hacksmiths/handbook/README.md

 * Not expensed - you've bought the item but not claimed it back
 * SU - the SU has paid directly for this, or you have expensed it to the SU
 * DoC - the Department of Computing (DoC) has paid directly for this, or you have expensed it to the DoC
-* AF - this has been expensed against the money we have asked for from the Annual Fund
+* AF 16 - this has been expensed against the money we have asked for from the Annual Fund in 2016/17 year

-### Sponsors/Partners

-Here you should put names, companies and contact details of everyone who we interact with.
-This makes it useful for Project Owners - it also means future committees don't have to start from scratch each year.
+* AF 17 - this has been expensed against the money we have asked for from the Alumni and Friends in 2017/18 year

-### Inventory
+### Expense Reports

-This page is managed by the Secretary, but may be updated by anyone.
-It details what we own and where things are.
-This will hopefully mean we make full use of what we own, and don't re-buy items unnecessarily.
+This page details all of the expense reports we hand in, so we have a reference of what we've handed in